dhill138/spduration-paper/R Journal/revision-memo.md

 > (4) add the method that was used to estimate the parameter variance.

+We added this to the text:

+"The estimates are based on maximum likelihood estimation and standard errors are derived using the Hessian matrix of the optimization results."

 > (5) because the paper does not include any simulation results, would a short description of the performance of the split population model for different ‘cure’ rates enhance users’ confidence in using this package to re-analyze their data.